Authentic Halal: Restore Trust from Traceability and Blockchain

 “The halal industry is based on a belief that Muslims should eat food and use goods such as cosmetics that are “halalan toyibban”, which means permissible and wholesome.
 In fact, the halal market is non-exclusive to Muslims, and has gained increasing acceptance among non- Muslim consumers who associate halal with ethical consumerism.”
 (Orbis Research, 2019)

-The same report also noted that the halal food market size was $1.14 million in 2017 and will continue to grow by almost five percent in 2025.
+The same report also noted that the halal food market size was $1.14 billion in 2017 and will continue to grow by almost five percent in 2025.
 As a result, countries are starting to implement regulations to ensure the authenticity of the certified products.
-For example, Indonesia initiated their mandatory halal certification in October, with a grace period of five years for full implementation.
+For example, Indonesia initiated its mandatory halal certification in October, with a grace period of five years for full implementation.
 Most countries do not offer standard methods of traceability for food and beverages compared to the heavily regulated life sciences industry.

 Tracking methods, if done at all, are often manual and rarely available in real-time.
 This lack of accountability creates a lack of trust in the consumer market.
-Regulators and companies want to rebuild the confidence by demanding proven and innovative track and trace solutions.
+Regulators and companies want to rebuild confidence by demanding proven and innovative track and trace solutions.
 Extended supply chains create a neutral, multi-modal global network connecting logistics partners, systems and business processes to gain end-to-end visibility.

 Blockchain is an increasingly popular method of traceability because it connects all the stakeholders’ digital records and events in a tamper-resistant format.
 The information can be accessed at any point from anywhere, yet it cannot be edited or deleted.
 This chain becomes permanent and public creating a single version of the truth.